-Humphrey Bogart was born on December 25, 1899, in New York City.
-He began his career on Broadway in the 1920s.
+Humphrey Bogart began his career on Broadway in the 1920s.
 This led to B-movie parts in 1930s Hollywood.
 Bogart's turning point came in the 1940s, with his legendary roles in The Maltese Falcon and Casablanca.
 He married several times throughout his life, with his last wife being actress Lauren Bacall.
-He died in 1957 at the age of 57 to esophageal cancer.

-Hailed by many as the greatest male movie star of all time, Humphrey Bogart was born in New York on December 25, 1899.
+Bogart was born in New York City on December 25, 1899.
 Bogart, whose surname comes from the Dutch for "keeper of an orchard," was born into a wealthy and prominent New York family, descended directly from New York's first Dutch colonial settlers.
 His father, Belmont DeForest Bogart, was a respected and socially prominent heart surgeon.
 His mother, Maud Humphrey, was an accomplished painter and artistic director of The Delineator, a woman's fashion magazine.
-One of her drawings of Humphrey Bogart as a baby was used in a national advertising campaign for Mellin's baby food and briefly turned the infant Bogart into a national sensation.
+One of her drawings of Bogart as a baby was used in a national advertising campaign for Mellin's baby food and briefly turned the infant Bogart into a national sensation.

 The Bogarts owned a summer retreat on Canandaigua Lake, one of the most beautiful of the "finger lakes" in upstate New York, and it was there that Bogart passed his happiest days as a child.
 He spent his summers at Canandaigua playing chess and sailing, both lifelong hobbies that occasionally bordered on obsessions.
 Bogart attended the prestigious and socially elite Trinity School in New York City, where he was a disinterested and poor student.